dreaminalife/Mantella/FEATURES_README.md

 Conversation summaries and dynamic events can both carry **Unix timestamps**.
 At runtime, when Mantella builds an NPC's memory for an active conversation, timestamped dynamic events are **mixed with timestamped summaries in time order**.
 Timestamps are stripped before the text is sent to the LLM — the model only sees the ordered story.

+#### Why does order matter?

+Sometimes *when* something became true matters as much as the fact itself.

+Suppose a snobbish Whiterun noble talked down to you for weeks.
+Those rude conversations are already in their summary.
+If you only put *"I am now the Thane of Whiterun"* into static tag text, that fact sits in the bio forever — but the old summaries still read as if they chose to insult you *while* you were Thane.
+The LLM often keeps treating you poorly, which is wrong.

+With a dynamic event, `"became Thane of Whiterun"` gets a timestamp **after** those earlier summaries.
+In the next conversation the memory timeline ends with the Thane appointment, so the noble can plausibly change tone — respect, flattery, sudden politeness — because the status change sits in the correct place in history.

+The same pattern works for quest endings, romance turning points, guild promotions, and anything else where past behavior should no longer apply after a dated beat.

 #### What about content that is *not* timestamped?

 | Item | Behavior |